 The goal of the literature review is only to summarize and synthesize the arguments and ideas of others.
-It is not the forum for your original idea.
+It is not the place to present your original idea.

 ❖ researching the history of scholarly publication on a topic